Vietnamese diaspora: France

 The Temple du Souvenir Indochinois in the Bois de Vincennes, erected in 1907, is a monument built by the earliest waves of Vietnamese migrants to France.

 The number of ethnic Vietnamese living in France is estimated to be about 350,000 as of 2014.
-France was the first Western country where Vietnamese migrants settled due to the colonization of Vietnam by France that began in the late 1850s.
-The colonial period saw a significant representation of Vietnamese students in France, as well as professional and blue-collar workers, with many settling permanently.
+France was the first Western country where Vietnamese migrants settled due to the colonization of Vietnam by France that began in the 1850s.
+The colonial period saw a representation of Vietnamese students in France, and professional and blue-collar workers, with some settling permanently.
 The country would continue to be home to by far the largest overseas Vietnamese population outside Asia until the 1980s, when a higher number of Vietnam War refugees resettled in the United States.

 A number of Vietnamese loyal to the colonial government and Vietnamese married to French colonists emigrated to France following Vietnam's independence through the Geneva Accords in 1954.
-During the Vietnam War, a significant number of students and those involved in commerce from South Vietnam continued to arrive in France.
-The largest influx of Vietnamese people, however, arrived in France as refugees after the Fall of Saigon and end of the Vietnam War in 1975.
-Vietnamese refugees who settled in France usually had higher levels of education and affluence than Vietnamese refugees who settled in North America, Australia, and the rest of Europe, likely due to cultural familiarity with French culture and that many affluent Vietnamese families had already settled in France.
+During the Vietnam War, a number of students and those involved in commerce from South Vietnam continued to arrive in France.
+The largest influx of Vietnamese people arrived in France as refugees after the Fall of Saigon and end of the Vietnam War in 1975.
+Vietnamese refugees who settled in France usually had higher levels of education and affluence than Vietnamese refugees who settled in North America, Australia, and the rest of Europe, possibly due to cultural familiarity with French culture and that some Vietnamese families had already settled in France.

-Most Vietnamese in France live in Paris and the surrounding Île-de-France area, but a significant number also reside in major urban centers in the south-east of the country, primarily Marseille, Lyon, and Toulouse.
-Earlier Vietnamese migrants also settled in the cities of Lille and Bordeaux.
+Most Vietnamese in France live in Paris and the surrounding Île-de-France area, while some reside in urban centers in the south-east of the country, primarily Marseille, Lyon, and Toulouse.
+Earlier Vietnamese migrants settled in the cities of Lille and Bordeaux.